Clay Capp

 Council Member

-Council member focused on cultural recognition and community engagement in Nashville.
+Council member focused on community recognition and cultural heritage in Nashville.

 Legislative style

-Proactive sponsor of resolutions recognizing cultural and community events, with a focus on inclusivity and public safety.
+Proactive sponsor of resolutions recognizing community achievements and cultural events, with a focus on inclusivity and environmental awareness.

 - •Sponsorship of a resolution recognizing April 22, 2026, as Earth Day in Nashville.

-- •Sponsorship of a resolution recognizing June 2025 as Pride Month in Nashville.
+- •Sponsorship of a resolution recognizing March 31, 2025, as Transgender Day of Visibility in Nashville.

 Voting record